there are tree documemts to whichI will allude, they are thoeI;ve already written about this debate:

 Here is a paragraph that essentially sums up my argument, It is from the Boston Collaborative site, The interesting thing is they don;t find it so unclear they seem to get what he;s talking about and to take it seriously,

 Being and GodThe question of God is the fundamental question of theology.
 Without a doubt, God is the answer to the question of theology.
 Yet, where can we find the answer?
 For Tillich, he believes that the answer is implied in the analysis of being.
 Tillich turns the question of God to the question of being from which the answer to the question of God lies.
 Examining the question of being (i.e., What is being-itself?) is not to examine the particular being or a group of beings.
 Rather, it is to examine the question of what it means to be.
 Tillich believes that such an ontological question of being-itself springs from the "shock of nonbeing."
 Nonbeing is experienced as the threat to being, which generates a sense of finitude.
 In other words, finitude unites being with nonbeing.
 Thus, the fundamental questions are of being and nonbeing, namely, to be and not to be.
 Human’s finitude is incomprehensible without the concept of nonbeing because finitude is experienced on the human level.
 Nevertheless, we have the capability to operate our imagination to surpass our finitude and to point to infinity.
 Therefore, we are able to be aware of infinity.
 This awareness presupposes the question of God.
 Yet, this awareness of infinity is rooted in our awareness of finitude.
 The concept of the finitude is necessary for Tillich’s works because this concept drives him to the question of God.
 For Tillich, we are able to ask the question of God, because we are aware of infinity.
 "The question of God is possible because an awareness of God is present in the question of God.
 This awareness precedes the question" (206).
 "The question of God must be asked because the threat of nonbeing, which man experiences as anxiety, drives him to the question of being conquering nonbeing and of courage conquering anxiety.
 This question is the cosmological question of God" (208).
 Accordingly a quest for God is inevitable for human beings.God is the answer to the question implied in the human awareness of the finitude.
 God concerns us ultimately.
 Whatever we grasp as our ultimate concern we call "god." "god" must be encountered by us in concreteness (214).
 Tillich uses the lowercase "g" to stress the necessity of concreteness over against ultimacy in the idea of god.
 Yet, our ultimate concern must transcend every concrete concern.
 Therefore, Tillich uses the uppercase "G" to stress the transcendent dimension over the concrete concern.
 However, in transcending the finite, our ultimate concern breaks off the concreteness of a being-to-being relationship with us.
 This is the indispensable inner conflict in the idea of God.
 For Tillich, this conflict is the guide to examine the history of religion.
 Tillich argues that polytheism rising from the need for concreteness or absoluteness motivates a step toward monotheism; and that one’s "need for a balance between the concrete and the absolute drives him toward trinitarian structures" (221).
 Trinitarian monotheism is not that it allows only one god, but that the ultimacy prevails over the concrete.
 It is rather a qualitative than quantitative characteristic of God.
 It also allows human to speak of the living God in whom the concrete and the ultimate are united.
 "Trinitarian monotheism is concrete monotheism, the affirmation of the living God" (228).
-The question is how we describe this living God?For Tillich, God is being-itself, not being among other beings.
+The question is how we describe this living God?For Tillich, God is being-itself, not a being among other beings.
 To describe the relationship between being-itself and finite beings, Tillich takes the word, "ground."
 For Tillich, God is the ground of being, the ground of the structure of being.
 God as being itself is the ground of the ontological structure of being.
 In other words, every ontological being has its power to be in being itself, participate in the ground of being.
 All accounts of God are expressed through what we comprehend.
 Can we know God?
 For Tilich, the answer is clear: we can.
 Adopting the theory of analogia entis (analogy of being), that is, "that which is infinite is being itself and because everything participates in being itself" (239), The theory of analogia entis explains the possibility of knowing and saying anything about God.
 However, for Tillich, the analogia entis justifies our ways of saying about God only under a fact that "God must be understood as being itself" (240).
 Thus, existential approach to God through the category of finitude must be described symbolically.
 God is the ground of being, being-itself; who concerns us ultimately.
 Thus, God is our ultimate concern [12]

 [1] Josesph Hinman, "Preparation for my debate with Bowen."
 Metacrock's blog, (JUNE 25, 2017)(acessed 7/12/17)